Can a PDA Evaluation Identify Masking in Adults?

 Why PDA Can Be Difficult to Recognize

+PDA is often easier to recognize when a person’s response to demands is visible.
+In many adults, those responses are more internalized and less obvious to others.
 Rather than openly refusing a task, an adult may spend hours mentally preparing to send an email.
-They may procrastinate on important responsibilities despite desperately wanting to complete them.
+They may procrastinate on important responsibilities even when they genuinely want to complete them.
 They may experience intense stress when facing deadlines, appointments, or expectations from others.
 Some describe feeling trapped by demands that seem simple and routine to those around them.

 Many adults also report struggling in environments that rely heavily on hierarchy, micromanagement, or rigid authority.
-They often function best in relationships and workplaces that emphasize collaboration, flexibility, and mutual respect.
+They may find relationships and workplaces that emphasize collaboration, flexibility, and mutual respect easier to navigate.

 A person can appear successful while simultaneously experiencing significant internal distress.